matthewvannicola/premortem-ai/docs/data_flow_diagram.md

 # PreMortem AI — Data Flow Diagram

+This document provides a detailed view of how PreMortem AI transforms raw, unstructured project context into a fully structured, validated `RiskReport`.
+The pipeline emphasizes determinism, schema integrity, traceability, and repeatable LLM-augmented inference across every stage.

-This document illustrates the end-to-end flow of data through the PreMortem AI pipeline, from unstructured project input to the final schema-validated `RiskReport`.
-Each stage produces a deterministic, validated artifact that is consumed by the next stage.
+Each stage produces a contract-bound artifact that is consumed by downstream components, ensuring a reliable and auditable flow from input to final report generation.

 ---